cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to find the maximum price of any book in our inventory, and list the books at that price.  *Hint*: you will need to use a subquery for this one.
+    Write a query to find the maximum price of any book in our inventory and list the books with that price.  *Hint*: you will need to use a subquery for this one.
     ~~~~

 .. reveal:: grouping_self_test_challenge_2_hint